-China to rein in stars' salaries in media crackdown
+China's media cracks down on 'effeminate' styles

 - Published

-China's broadcasting regulator has said it will tighten the rules over what it calls "unhealthy content" in programmes.
+China's broadcasting regulator has said it will ban "effeminate" aesthetics in entertainment shows and that "vulgar influencers" should be avoided.

+It's part of a tightening of rules over what it described as "unhealthy content" in programmes.

-The National Radio and Television Administration (NRTA) said it would ban what it called "effeminate" aesthetics in entertainment shows.
+The National Radio and Television Administration (NRTA) said political and moral conduct should be included as criteria in the selection of actors.

-It ordered broadcasters to rein in high salaries paid to stars and clamp down on tax evaders.

 Certain talent contest show formats have also been stopped.

+The television regulator also ordered broadcasters to rein in high salaries paid to stars and clamp down on tax evaders.

-The television regulator said political and moral conduct should be included as criteria in the selection of actors and guests, adding that what it designated as "vulgar influencers" should be avoided.
-The authorities also pledged to promote what it defined as more masculine images of men and criticised male celebrities who use lots of make up.
+The authorities pledged to promote what it defined as more masculine images of men and criticised male celebrities who use lots of make up.

 However, it said programmes that promoted traditional, revolutionary or "advanced socialist" culture, or foster a patriotic atmosphere, were to be encouraged.